cimug-org/jCleanCim/oldReleaseNotes.md

 ### New home

-From 2016 through 2022, jCleanCim was officially hosted at my [web space](http://www.tanjakostic.org/jcleancim) - which was accessible also to non-CIMug members.
-In November of 2022, with Tanja Kostic's approval, jCleanCim was officially migrated to this repository as part of the UCAIug's Open Source Intiatives effort.
+From 2016 through 2022, jCleanCim was officially hosted at [Tanja's web space](http://www.tanjakostic.org/jcleancim) - which was accessible also to non-CIMug members.
+In November of 2022, with Tanja Kostic's approval, jCleanCim was officially migrated to this repository as part of the CIMug's Open Source Intiatives effort.

 ### New features